Thursday, June 11, 2026

 Meditative Drawing at the Greensboro Library is a Relaxing Way to Create

 I attended the April 20 session of Meditative Drawing at the Benjamin Branch (1530 Benjamin Pkwy, Greensboro 27408, across from General Greene Elementary) from 6-7pm.
 What a lovely experience!
-Our host, Joe, had decorated the room with interesting objects to draw (even mirrors, if you wanted to draw a self-portrait) and reference books for inspiration.
+Our host, Jo, had decorated the room with interesting objects to draw (even mirrors, if you wanted to draw a self-portrait) and reference books for inspiration.
 He provided paper and drawing supplies, and even refreshments, so all you had to do was show up.

 In addition to the lovely decorations, the meeting room at Benjamin has a huge picture window that provides a very tranquil wooded view.